-Click on the video to hear about how I managed to quiet my self-deprecating voice so that I could take on an exciting new speaking opportunity.
+Watch my video below to learn how I managed to quiet my self-deprecating voice so that I could take on an exciting new speaking opportunity.

-In an article on Tiny Buddha, Zoe, she offers some great advice about that negative, self-deprecating voice:
+In an article on Tiny Buddha, the author offered some great advice about that negative, self-deprecating voice.

 It’s pretty obvious, but the way you handle your thoughts will massively impact your life.

 Those of us who get caught up with spiraling negative thoughts when things don’t go our way will find it hard to progress in life and get stuff done, as we’ll be dealing with things like fear and anxiety.